shaloo/docs.arcana/docs/whatisan.md

 ## Support & Feedback

-At Arcana Network, we are continuously working on improving the product and its documentation for an enhanced user experience.
+At {{config.extra.arcana.company_name}}, we are continuously working on improving the product and its documentation for an enhanced user experience.
 We would love to hear from you. :fontawesome-solid-signal:

 If you find bugs, have questions, or want to share feedback, please contact us through these channels: